Economy of American Samoa

 The economy of American Samoa is a traditional Polynesian economy in which more than 90% of the land is communally owned.
-Economic activity is strongly linked to the United States, with which American Samoa conducts the great bulk of its foreign trade.
+American Samoa is an unincorporated territory of the United States; economic activity is strongly linked to the main customs zone of the U.S., with which American Samoa conducts the great bulk of its trade.
 Tuna fishing and processing plants are the backbone of the private sector, with canned tuna being the primary export.
 Transfers from the U.S. federal government add substantially to American Samoa's economic well-being.
 Attempts by the government to develop a larger and broader economy are restrained by Samoa's remote location, its limited transportation, and its devastating hurricanes.

 Statistics

 GDP: purchasing power parity – $537 million (2007 est.)